 About Buckingham Palace

-Today, Buckingham Palace is the official London residence of Queen Elizabeth II, although it is also an administrative centre and a place in which the monarch hosts official receptions and events.
-Buckingham Palace also houses the offices of the Queen’s and the Duke of Edinburgh’s staff.
+Today, Buckingham Palace is the official London residence of Queen Elizabeth II, whose presence in the building is signified by the raising of the Royal Standard flag upon its roof.
+Buckingham Palace also serves an administrative centre in which the monarch hosts official receptions and events, alongside housing the offices of the Queen’s and the Duke of Edinburgh’s staff.

-In August and September, the nineteen State Rooms and some other sections of Buckingham Palace are open to the general public and to tourists.
+In August and September, the 19 State Rooms of Buckingham Palace are open to tourists, along with a few other sections of the eminent building.
 Here, visitors can see the Royal Collections, which include an incredible array of artwork as well as some of the finest English and French furniture.
 Audio guides are included in the ticket price and a visit usually lasts around two hours.

-One of the major attractions at Buckingham Palace is the ceremony of Changing the Guard.
-This takes place on a daily basis during the summer at 11:30am on the forecourt of the palace and on alternate days in winter.
-This ceremony lasts for 45 minutes.
-This site features as one of our Top 10 Tourist Attractions in the United Kingdom.
+One of the major attractions at Buckingham Palace is the Changing the Guard ceremony, which takes place on a daily basis during the summer at 11:30am on the forecourt of the palace, and on alternate days in winter.
+This ceremony lasts for 45 minutes, and sees the Palace’s iconic guards complete a ritual display of British pageantry.

 Buckingham Palace is located in London opposite St James’s Park.
 The closest Underground stations are Victoria, Green Park, and Hyde Park Corner, all around a 10-minute walk away, while the closest train station is London Victoria, a 15-minute walk away.
 Bus services 11, 211, C1, and C10 also all stop on Buckingham Palace Road, a 10-minute walk away.